Why share registries aren't enough

 A recent check of one of the most popular share registry sites revealed its limitations.
 Based on a single HIN or SRN, an investor can see the number of units held in a company, a transaction date, and the current price (not the original execution price).
 And that’s it.
 While you can see the current value of the shareholding, there’s no information about the cost basis.
 The dividend information available is limited to the net amount only and none of the data is editable.

 In other words, there’s no information about capital gains or losses, your tax position, or the effect of income on your portfolio.

 Using the registry websites can be, however, a helpful step in verifying that the information you’ve added to Sharesight is accurate.
-If you’ve used our Broker Import feature or have added holdings manually, it’s a good idea to cross-check your portfolio with the registries once a year.
-And don’t forget you can lookup registry information in Sharesight.
-Within a holding page, check the Instrument Detail menu for which registry manages your share holdings.
+If you’ve imported trades through the File Importer, Trade Confirmation Emails or even manually, it’s a good idea to cross-check your portfolio with the registries once a year.
+And don’t forget you can look up registry information in Sharesight.
+Within a holding page, check the Instrument Detail menu to see which registry manages your share holdings.

 Share registries have an important role to play, but they are no substitute for a portfolio tracking solution like Sharesight.
 Not only does Sharesight centralise information from multiple registries and brokers, but it allows investors to track the price and performance of their investments across different asset classes, markets and currencies – all in one place.
 This reduces tedious portfolio admin while providing investors with the full picture of their investments, allowing them to make informed investment decisions and save time and money at tax time.